Sexton Blake bibliography part 3: 1946–1978: Compiling the Sexton Blake bibliography

 Since publication the Catalogue and supplement have been considered an "invaluable" tool by researchers interested in the Blake canon.
 As Blake research was ongoing as new information or titles were discovered in primary sources, the catalogue was updated.

 The catalogue provided verification that Sexton Blake had appeared in roughly 4000 tales by around 200 authors.
-Based on this statistic, Otto Penzler and Chris Steinbrunner writing in the Encyclopedia of Mystery and Detection, concluded that Sexton Blake was the hero of more novels and stories than any other detective.
+Based on this statistic, Otto Penzler and Chris Steinbrunner writing in the Encyclopedia of Mystery and Detection, concluded that Sexton Blake was "the hero of more novels and stories than any other detective."

 In 1993 the second edition of the "famous Sexton Blake Catalogue" was announced in honour of the detective's 100th birthday.
 The announcement read:

-"With over 120 pages of text and illustrations listing all the known appearances of the world's greatest detective in print, TV, radio and celluloid, this bibliography is a must for all collectors."
+With over 120 pages of text and illustrations listing all the known appearances of the world's greatest detective in print, TV, radio and celluloid, this bibliography is a must for all collectors.

-It was issued by The Sexton Blake Library in Loughton, Essex.
+It was issued by The Sexton Blake Library of the London Old Boys' Book Club.

 Additions to the catalogue since 1993 have been made from publisher and retailer websites.
 ISBN numbers, where applicable, have been added to assist verification.

-The Sexton Blake Bibliography Parts 1 to 4
+The Sexton Blake bibliography parts 1 to 4

 Due to the extreme length of the bibliography it has been divided into four eras: